balopat/maven-practice/README.md

 The work was, after lots of googling, and headbanging was finally based on [The Maven team's recommended solution for these cases](http://maven.apache.org/plugins/maven-assembly-plugin/examples/multimodule/module-binary-inclusion-simple.html)

+To test the content of the file, it does the assembly with the regular command:

+    mvn clean package

+And you'll find the zip under _release/target_ directory

-You can just simply run, and it will work (please update your repository url-s/user scm-s :))
+It will deploy the zip to the repository (please update your repository url-s/user scm-s :)) with also the standard commands:

     mvn release:clean release:prepare release:perform -B

+easy-beasy.